 Purpose Driven Startups Challenge Accepted Wisdom

-In Benefit Venture Blog, Entrepreneurship, Purpose, Reflections, Stakeholder Capitalism, Strategy
+In Benefit Venture Blog, Entrepreneurship, Reflections, Stakeholder Capitalism, Startup with Purpose, Strategy

 Purpose Driven Startups Challenge Accepted Wisdom, just as Purpose Driven Startups Challenge Accepted WisdomAlice’s Adventures in Wonderland, led her to exclaim, “Curiouser and curiouser!”.
 She explored the world conjured up by her fantasy, and was never phased by what she encountered.
 While founders of new ventures may seem as if they are living an unknown fantasy, they believe in their startups as strongly as Alice did in her journey.